This manual describes our drainback type solar water heater with the following characteristics:

 - Release the PRV lever so it returns to a closed position.

-If you are ever uncertain of whether the sun is heating your water or not, try turning off the backup, by switching off either the water heater element 240V breaker, the instantaneous backup, or the pump to the gas backup.
+If you are ever uncertain of whether the sun is heating your water or not, try turning off the gas backup by unplugging its control.
 Be sure that power is still on to the solar control.
 Leave it this way for at least a day.
 You should continue to have hot water as long as there is a reasonable amount of sunshine and you are not using more hot water than the system was designed to supply.
 (This test will work only if any space-heating load is minimal or nonexistent so as not to deplete the solar-heated water.)

 The voltage to the temperature sensors is low, so it is perfectly safe to work with them while power to the differential temperature control is on.
 Steca sensors have a positive coefficient of temperature to resistance, so their resistance increases as does temperature where Goldline, Delta-T and some other controls’ sensors are thermistors with a negative coefficient of temperature to resistance, so a low resistance is analogous to a high temperature.
 If the Steca control display shows temperature readings that are out of touch with reality, either the sensor(s) or control should be replaced.